Rifaat Hussain

 Rifaat Hussain (سید رفعت حسین; 1 April 1952 – 7 March 2025) was a Pakistani political scientist, defence analyst and television personality whose career spanned over four decades.
 He was professor and consultant in the Department of Government Policy and Public Administration at Pakistan's National University of Sciences and Technology.

-Life and career
+In 2021, The New York Times Magazine described Hussain as a "leading Pakistani foreign policy thinker."

+Hussain died on 7 March 2025, at the age of 72.

+Early life and education

 Hussain earned his M.A. and Ph.D. from The Josef Korbel School of International Studies at the University of Denver, United States.

-From 2005 to 2008, he served as the executive director of the Regional Centre for Strategic Studies (RCSS), a Colombo-based think tank in Sri Lanka, and spent two terms as visiting professor at Stanford University’s Center for International Security and Cooperation (CISAC).
-The New York Times Magazine described Hussain as a "leading Pakistani foreign policy thinker."
+Academic career